 }

-The rpx
+The unit rpx

-Use styles in code:
+Use styles in the following example:

 import React from "react";